The isle of Iona is one of Scotland's best-kept secrets and most stunning tourist attractions.

 Nothing much remains of Columba’s monastery; its organic materials decayed long ago.
 Today’s monastic buildings include a restored medieval abbey a few minutes’ walk from the ferry landing.
 The route to the abbey has changed little in 1,000 years.

 Read more: Are these Britain's prettiest streets?

-It passes a cluster of gaily painted fishermen’s crofts, a hotel and good restaurant.
+It passes a cluster of gaily painted fishermen’s crofts, a hotel and a good restaurant.
 Farther on is a ruined 12th-century nunnery (even though Columba had banned women from Iona).
 Beyond the nunnery, with its pleasant gardens, is Maclean’s Cross—carved in the Iona style, it was erected in 1500 and probably served as a pilgrims’ prayer station.

-Just before the abbey precinct are St. Oran’s Chapel and Reilig Odhrain, which respectively are a burial chamber for the Lords of the Isles and a graveyard where many kings of Scotland are buried.
+Just before the abbey precinct is St. Oran’s Chapel and Reilig Odhrain, which respectively are a burial chamber for the Lords of the Isles and a graveyard where many kings of Scotland are buried.
 The precise number of Kings and their locations are unknown, as their grave slabs have been long removed.